centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-microsoft-office365-azuread.md

 ### Office365 Management API authorization

-To collect data from Onedrive Online, you need to specify the following
+To collect data from OneDrive Online, you need to specify the following
 authorization:

 * Microsoft Graph :